Cambusta/Arma3-SSPSL/README.md

 1. `Arma3RootPath` should point to the directory in which Arma 3 is installed.
 Backslashes in the path must be doubled (e.g. 'C:\\\\Games\\\\Arma')
 2. `ServerExeName` should contain the name of the server executable (e.g. 'arma3server_x64.exe')
 3. `Port` should contain the port number which will be used by the server (default `2302` value will work most of the time)
+4. (optional) `Webhook` section contains [Discord webhook](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks)'s `Id` and `Token`.
+This will be used to post Arma server address, port and list of mods to the Discord channel to which webhook is attached to. `Enabled` parameter determines if the webhook gets executed.

 ### .\config\server.cfg
 See [server.cfg description](https://community.bistudio.com/wiki/server.cfg) for details.